Nova A.

 Some paragraphs introduce your own argument, while others state the opposing arguments and their refutations.

-Here is an argumentative essay outline template you could follow for writing your essay:
+Here is a sample outline template you could follow for writing your essay:

 Topic